Aventus-Network-Services/avn-api/README.md

   requestId = await api.send.payoutStakers(AVN_RELAYER, previousEra); // era is optional, if left the latest active era is used await confirmTransaction(api, requestId);

-  // Unstake half an AVT (unstaked funds no longer accrue rewards and are unlocked after a period of time): const amountToUnstake = '500000000000000000';
+  // Unstake half an AVT (unstaked funds no longer accrue rewards and are unlocked after a period of 7 days): const amountToUnstake = '500000000000000000';
   requestId = await api.send.unstake(AVN_RELAYER, amountToUnstake);
   await confirmTransaction(api, requestId);